 Auditions are open to all Calvin students, but preference may be given to those enrolled in the Calvin Theatre Company class (THTR 120).
 We call ourselves a “company” because we produce theatre together while we emphasize the process and the people involved.
 Each production needs performers, technicians, and crews, and all of them are required to be in CTC.

 No!
 Even if you’ve never even seen a stage play, you’re still invited to be part of the company.
-College and high school theatre are very different, so even if you were involved in every single production in high school, know that your experience at Calvin will be new and unique.
+University and high school theatre are very different, so even if you were involved in every single production in high school, know that your experience at Calvin will be new and unique.

 We’re looking for devoted, passionate, and creative students to be involved in CTC.
 The audition/interview process helps us find you!
 The audition is simple: you arrive at the audition room, select a monologue to read, and with a small group of students (five or six, usually) you’ll have an opportunity to present the monologue to the Director of Theatre.
 Once everyone in your group has presented his or her monologue, the Director of Theatre will tell you a little about our program, give you some time for questions, and will let you know your next steps.
 Do not be intimidated!
 Everyone in the company has interviewed!
 Interview/auditions are a time to do your best, have fun, and take risks.
 Just have fun with it!

 Directors look for performers who have prepared for their audition (reading the play, memorizing their monologue, etc.), are willing to work hard and take direction, and fit the type of roles available in the particular play being cast.
 Even if you have an impressive performance resume, an unprepared audition will supersede any Broadway credits!

 But it’s important to remember that CTC is a production company, not just a performance company.
 Performing is one of the many aspects of what we do.
 If you are not cast, you’ll have the opportunity to learn another discipline in theatre.
 We want company members to be multi-faceted and be able to do a wide variety of things.